ridgelab/ExtRamp-2.0-Benchmarking/README.md

 ```

 ## Numpy Array Benchmark
-[9_np_mem_benchmark.sh](./scripts/9_np_mem_benchmark.sh) tests wether the memory usage improvement in ExtRamp 2.0 is solely due to its use of numpy arrays.
-It does this by running three versions of ExtRamp on the Homo sapiens input data: 2.0, 1.0, and a version of 1.0 that uses numpy arrays.
-The max memory usage for each run is printed using /usr/bin/time.
+[9_np_mem_benchmark.sh](./scripts/9_np_mem_benchmark.sh) tests wether the memory usage improvement in ExtRamp 2.0 are solely due to its use of numpy arrays.
+It does this by running three versions of ExtRamp on the *Homo sapiens* input data: [2.0](./scripts/ExtRamp2.0.py), [1.0](./scripts/ExtRamp1.0.py), and [a version of 1.0 that uses numpy arrays](./scripts/ExtRamp-1.0-fixed-np.py).
+The max memory usage for each run is printed to the slurm output log using /usr/bin/time.
 ```
 mkdir -p ../outputs/np_mem/slurm
 sbatch 9_np_mem_benchmark.sh